tiepdotme/aaaahhhhh/_posts/2017-04-21-Idea-Vs-The-Designers-Republic-Special-Feature.markdown

 ---

-40 pages original design works and layout by DR, GTF -Graphic Thought Facility, Mevis & Van Deursen, ABC in Pittsburgh: Fumio Tachibana, Me Company: BPM the Game Graphics, Nendo Graphixxx 1995-1999, Gianluigi Toccafondo -Pinocchio- primal vision, Serials: !!
+Original design works and layout by DR, GTF -Graphic Thought Facility, Mevis & Van Deursen, ABC in Pittsburgh: Fumio Tachibana, Me Company: BPM the Game Graphics, Nendo Graphixxx 1995-1999, Gianluigi Toccafondo -Pinocchio- primal vision, Serials: !!
 New !!
 Kyoichi Tsuzuki -When Pig Design, Tadanori Yokoo -Source Vision of Design, Serial Bound-in Posters-Part 6: Shinro Ohtake and more.
 <br>
- Established in 1986 by Ian Anderson.
-Sheffield based design group.
-They are the most infulential design compnay in recent decade and produced many followers.
-Major works include Warp Records, Wipeout, Satoshie Tomiie, Pop Will Eat Itself, Issey Miyake, Towa Tei, Pulp, The Orb, Autechre.
+ Established in 1986 by Ian Anderson, tDR is a Sheffield based design group.
+They are the most infulential design comany in recent decades and influenced many followers.
+Major works and clients include Warp Records, Wipeout, Satoshie Tomiie, Pop Will Eat Itself, Issey Miyake, Towa Tei, Pulp, The Orb, Autechre, etc.